 Regulation (EU) No 1315/2013 of 11 December 2013 on Union guidelines for the development of the trans-European Transport Network (TEN-T) lists the fixed link across the Fehmarn Belt as well as the landside connections in Germany and Denmark as parts of the TEN core network.
 At the same time, the Fehmarnbelt Fixed Link is a key element of the central north-south artery between Scandinavia and Central Europe within the Scandinavian-Mediterranean TEN core network corridor.

 The EU Commission regards the Fehmarnbelt Fixed Link as one of the five most important cross-border projects of the TEN-T network (communication of 10 January 2014 (COM(2013) 940 final).
-So far, studies and preparatory work in Germany and Denmark have been subsidized with EU funds from the TEN-T programme (attachment only available in German).
+So far, studies and preparatory work in Germany (in German) and Denmark have been subsidized with EU funds from the TEN-T programme (attachment only available in German).
 The European Commission has promised funding totalling around 590 million euros for the Fehmarnbelt Fixed Links as well as funding totalling around 120 million euros for the Danish hinterland rail connections until 2020.

 Past and ongoing studies